The Higgs branch of Heterotic ALE instantons: 3D magnetic quivers

 The ranks $r_i, r_{i'}$ of the $U$ gauge groups along the $E_8^{(1)}$ tail (some of which may be zero) are determined by the specific Kac label chosen to determine the embedding $\mu_\text{L,R}: \mathbb{Z}_k \to E_8$.
 Concretely, for both left and right orbi-instanton:

 for $j=1,\ldots,6$, and

 Going to the origin of the tensor branch requires computing the infinite-coupling HB of the orbi-instanton.
-As we explained above, this is achieved via $M_\text{L,R}$ small $E_8$ instanton transitions which simply ``add'' $M_\text{L,R}$ times an $E_8^{(1)}$ Dynkin to the right tail of the magnetic quiver.\footnote{\ This quiver addition is nothing but the reverse of ``quiver subtraction'' \cite{Cabrera:2018ann,Gledhill:2021cbe,Bourget:2021siw}.} Using the simpler version of the latter in \eqref{eq:genericmagquiv}, we get:
+As we explained above, this is achieved via $M_\text{L,R}$ small $E_8$ instanton transitions which simply ``add'' $M_\text{L,R}$ times an $E_8^{(1)}$ Dynkin to the right tail of the magnetic quiver.\footnote{\ This quiver addition may be thought of as the reverse of ``quiver subtraction'' \cite{Cabrera:2018ann,Gledhill:2021cbe,Bourget:2021siw}.} Using the simpler version of the latter in \eqref{eq:genericmagquiv}, we get:

 Computing the CB dimension of the above quiver (and substituting \eqref{eq:rj}-\eqref{eq:rjprime}-\eqref{eq:twoMs}) yields

 just as predicted in \cite{Mekareeya:2017jgc}, where $\left\langle \bm{w}_\text{L,R},\bm{\rho} \right\rangle$ is the so-called height pairing in $E_8$: